casperfrx/bibin-tailscale/README.md

 # bibin

 A fork of the excellent [bin](https://github.com/w4/bin).
 I really didn't change much, even this README.
-I only implemented (hacked?) password protection and qr generation.
+I implemented (hacked?) password protection and qr generation.
 To get the QR code, just append `/qr` at the end of the url (`https://bi.bin/cateettary.md/qr`).
 In order to publish a new bin, you will need to provide a password.
+It can also be used as a URL shortener.

 ---

-A paste bin that's ~actually~ almost minimalist.
+A paste bin that's ~actually~ ~almost~ a bit minimalist.
 No database requirement, no commenting functionality, no self-destructing or time bomb messages and no social media integration—just an application to quickly send snippets of text to people.

-It is written in Rust in around ~200~ 280 lines of code.
+It is written in Rust in around ~200~ ~280~ 300 lines of code.
 It's fast, it's simple, there's code highlighting ~and you can ⌘+A without going to the 'plain' page~.
 It's revolutionary in the paste bin industry, disrupting markets and pushing boundaries never seen before).

 ##### how do you run it?